edegreef/NBW-resequencing/README.md

 ![Logo](https://github.com/edegreef/NBW-resequencing/blob/main/NBW-cartoon-forgit.JPG)

 This is a repository for scripts used in analyzing northern bottlenose whale (*Hyperoodon ampullatus*) resequencing data.
 These scripts were executed on computing resources through the University of Manitoba and Compute Canada.
-Project is a collaboration with the Marine Gene Probe Lab & Whitehead Lab at the Dalhousie University and the University of Manitoba.
+Project is a collaboration with the Marine Gene Probe Lab & Whitehead Lab at the Dalhousie University, the University of Manitoba, and University of St. Andrews.
 <br/>
 ### Reference genome folder: [:file_folder:](https://github.com/edegreef/NBW-resequencing/tree/main/reference_genome)
 * Evaluated genome quality with *QUAST*, *Assemblathon*, *BUSCO*